 Please ensure that before a decision has been made regarding the correct method of disposal, you must first determine if the item is in working order and therefore in saleable or re-usable condition, it may be that the item has only recycle or scrap value.

-All equipment that has been capitalised needs to have a high value asset disposal form form completed and sent to the F&PO so that the disposal can be recorded in the finance system.
+All equipment that has been capitalised needs to have a high value asset disposal form completed and sent to the Finance and Procurement Office so that the disposal can be recorded in the finance system.
 If a disposal is not properly recorded then it is possible depreciation will continue to be charged to the Department for equipment it no longer holds.

 Where equipment is not capitalised then it is the responsibility of the Head of Department to ensure the arrangements for the disposal are appropriate for the particular equipment item(s) and that the Department register is updated where the items included due to its initial cost.
 Guidance on lower value equipment disposals can be found on the Low value equipment disposal guide and form, see attached.